 We have protocols for ensuring that any visiting speakers, who might fall within the scope of the Prevent duty, whether invited by staff or by the pupils themselves, are suitable and appropriately supervised.
 This will if appropriate include a barred list check and internet search.
 At TGS, speakers are never left alone with pupils.
-The interaction between the The Gower School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
-It is our aim that all pupils fulfil their potential Page 10 of 33 Prevent requirement to check speakers and the KCSIE (2024) is likely to mean in practice that checks on visiting speakers will be recordable on the SCR either as checks on staff or un-prescribed checks on volunteers.
+The interaction between the Prevent requirement to check speakers and the KCSIE (2024) is likely to mean in practice that checks on visiting speakers will be recordable on the SCR either as checks on staff or un-prescribed checks on volunteers.